A Reusable Library for Second-Order Orbital Optimization Using the Trust Region Method: Results

 The results in Fig. \ref{fig:convergence_hf} emphasize the need for verifying the stability of a minimum upon convergence.
 Our implementation in \otr{}, which yields a local minimum at convergence in all cases, applies stricter defaults---e.g., in the local region---thus enhancing robustness at the expense of more Hessian linear transformations in the SCF optimization.

 The need for additional such linear transformations---which are comparable in cost to standard Fock matrix evaluations---is, however, largely negligible when compared to the total cost of (first-order) DIIS followed by an internal stability check, as demonstrated in Fig. \ref{fig:timings}.
 For good initial guesses that lie near the quadratic region of the minimum, the slower convergence of the DIIS procedure—combined with the additional cost of Hessian evaluations for stability checks—typically tends to result in higher overall computational cost compared to second-order optimization.
 This gap in performance becomes even more pronounced for larger systems and, in particular, more challenging electronic structures, here exemplified by systems with elongated C--C bond lengths, for which DIIS can become more than three orders of magnitude slower than the corresponding second-order procedure.
 For small systems, the advantages of the latter are obviously less pronounced, due to the overall low computational cost, but upon an increase in system size, \otr{} is generally competitive with first-order optimization in combination with a subsequent stability check.
+The observation that second-order methods are indeed competitive with first-order methods, whenever these are followed by a subsequent stability check, is corroborated in Fig. S4 of the SI for larger basis sets, possibly augmented by diffuse functions.

 The increased cost associated with Hessian linear transformations in the microiterations can be reduced by using the so-called augmented Roothaan--Hall method~\cite{Hoest2008}, and additional progress toward linear scaling can be facilitated by a reformulation of the overall method in terms of AOs, for which local sparsity can be exploited.
 Although these natural extensions are outside the scope of the present work, they are subject to ongoing research in our groups.